Structured results

 Literal

-or enum will work:result_type
+or enum will work:Pydantic models

 .
 Pydantic models provide a powerful way to define data schemas and validate input data.